YuqingLong18/flashcard/README.md

 - Configure `STORAGE_PUBLIC_BASE` and Next.js `images.remotePatterns` to match your CDN or storage domain if different from wildcard defaults.
 - Schedule clean-up of expired deck runs if desired (e.g., nightly cron to mark `EXPIRED`).
 - Add HTTPS, secret rotation, and monitoring before production launch.
+- Disable public registration in production by keeping accounts admin-managed via the `npm run create-user` script.

 ## Roadmap / Nice-to-haves